Meraj-Al/CSE-1102/README.md

 ---

-## 📜 How to Use
+## How to Use 🛠️
-1. Navigate to the lecture folder.
+Each lecture folder contains:
-2. Choose `Homeworks` or `Practice Problems` to find related C programs.
+- **Homeworks 📑** - Assignments based on lecture topics.
-3. Open and study the code to understand problem solutions.
+- **Practice Problems 🏋️** - Problems to strengthen understanding.

-## 🛠 Contributions
+## Contributions 🤝
-Contributions are welcome!
-Feel free to fork and submit a pull request.
+Feel free to contribute by submitting pull requests or reporting issues!

-## ⭐ Support
+---
-If you found this helpful, consider starring ⭐ this repository!
+⭐ Star this repository if you found it helpful!

 ## Contact
 Maintainer: [M-F-Tushar](https://github.com/M-F-Tushar)